UNH International Health Insurance & Travel Assistance

 Using the UNH International Travel Plan

-- Students can purchase Extended Travel or Dependent insurance coverage with benefits that match the UNH plan at a reasonable rate directly from the insurer.
+- Students can purchase Extended Travel or Spouse/Dependent insurance coverage directly from International SOS.

 Domestic Coverage, including UNH SHBP